Skip to main content

 Help kids avoid anything they're allergic to, and keep an oral antihistamine available.

-If your child has a severe allergy or has had a severe reaction and the doctor prescribes epinephrine auto injectors, they will show you how to use them.
-Two auto injectors should always be with your child in case one injector does not work or your child needs a second dose.
+If your child has a severe allergy or has had a severe reaction and the doctor prescribes epinephrine, they will show you how to give the medicine.
+Your child should always have two devices with them in case one doesn't work, or your child needs a second dose.
 Always treat a serious reaction with epinephrine.
-Never use antihistamines instead of epinephrine in serious reactions.
+Never use antihistamines instead of epinephrine for a serious reaction.

 Lea este articulo en Español